chrislo27/RhythmHeavenRemixEditor/docs/README.md

 `java -jar RHRE3.jar`.

 ## How does a remix work?
-Remixes in RHRE3 have changed since RHRE2.
+Remixes will go on forever

-They are now no longer dictated by the last cue, but instead go on forever until you place an **End Remix** entity.
+until you place an **End Remix** entity.
 You can find this at `Misc. > Special Entities > End Remix`.